madebysource/pho-devstack/docs/recipes/append-angularjs-templates-to-page.md

 # Add AngularJS templates to cache and inline it on page

 This recipe assumes that your templates are in `src/templates`.
-It does a two steps substitution in order to achieve its goal, because it needs the Javascript and HTML to be minified with existing configurations, and then it inlines the generate template cache code.
+It does a two-step substitution in order to achieve its goal, because it needs the Javascript and HTML to be minified with existing configurations, and then it inlines the generated template cache code.
 It also assumes that you have a module called `MY_MODULE_NAME`.

 1. Install packages [gulp-substituter](https://www.npmjs.org/package/gulp-substituter) and [gulp-angular-templatecache](https://www.npmjs.org/package/gulp-angular-templatecache) package <br>